Another Perfect Murder

 I added some adult

-cough syrup to Rushi’s milk and asked Suman to put him to sleep.
+cough syrup to Rushi’s soft drink and asked Suman to put him to sleep.
 This would

 ensure that he did not wake up for another 4 hours.
-Sujay put on a rain suit
+Sujay put on the watchman's rain suit

 and hid in the niche between the stairs and the kitchen.
 He was looking funny